-In 1974, members of the House initiated the process against Richard Nixon, the 37th president.
-Most of the charges related to the infamous Watergate scandal, which happened in 1972.
+In 1974, members of the House began to investigate Richard Nixon, the 37th president.
+Nixon was never formally impeached, as he resigned from office to avoid it.
+Most of the charges related to the infamous Watergate scandal of 1972.

-“Watergate” refers to the Washington, DC building where several burglars were arrested in the office of the Democratic National Committee.
+“Watergate” refers to the Washington, D.C. building where several burglars were arrested in the office of the Democratic National Committee.
 The burglars had been caught wiretapping phones and stealing documents.
-This was during the presidential election campaign and Nixon took aggressive steps to cover up the crimes.
-When it seemed obvious the Senate would vote in favor of impeachment, Nixon resigned.
+This was during the presidential election campaign and Nixon took steps to cover up the crimes.
+When it seemed obvious Congress would vote in favor of impeachment, Nixon resigned.

 President Bill Clinton

-The Republican-controlled House voted in October 1998 to begin impeachment proceedings against the 42nd president, Bill Clinton, regarding his inappropriate relations with White House intern Monica Lewinsky.
-On Dec.
-19, 1998, Clinton was impeached on grounds of perjury to a grand jury and obstruction of justice for lying about his relationship with Lewinsky.
-However, on Feb.
-12, the Senate voted not to convict, and Clinton finished out the rest of his presidential term in office.
+The House voted in October 1998 to begin impeachment proceedings against the 42nd president, Bill Clinton, about his inappropriate conduct toward White House intern Monica Lewinsky.
+Clinton was impeached on grounds of perjury and obstruction of justice after lying about his relationship with Lewinsky.
+However, on February 12, the Senate voted not to convict, and Clinton finished out the rest of his presidential term in office.